President of Armenian Academy of Sciences visited JINR

 Within the programme of the visit, which took place on 18 January, President of the National Academy of Sciences (NAS) of the Republic of Armenia Ashot Sagyan met with leaders of the Institute headed by Director Grigory Trubnikov.
 At the meeting, Ashot Sagyan proposed drafting a roadmap on the development of cooperation between NAS institutes and JINR, as well as expressed interest in holding internships for young scientists from Armenia at JINR and the creation of a network model of student training.

 Participants of the meeting noted along-standing efficient cooperation between Armenia and JINR, as well as outlined prospects for its enhancement.
 One of the bright examples of joint activities is the creation of precision laser inclinometers for the observatory in Garni (Armenia).
 Moreover, active joint works of scientists from Armenia are underway with the Laboratory of Information Technologies.

-At the same time, broad prospects for deepening cooperation in the fields of education were outlined, in particular, in the direction of organising internships for Armenian scientific youth at JINR.
-The readiness of the National Academy of Sciences of Armenia to join the organisation of online training of students was indicated.
+At the same time, broad prospects for deepening cooperation in the fields of education were outlined, in particular, in the direction of organizing internships for Armenian scientific youth at JINR.
+The readiness of the National Academy of Sciences of Armenia to join the organization of online training of students was indicated.

 Following the meeting, the parties agreed to draft a comprehensive roadmap on the development of cooperation.

 Within the rich excursion programme at the JINR laboratories, Academician Sagyan got acquainted with the NICA mega-science project and the factory of superconducting magnets in VBLHEP, visited the Superheavy Element Factory in FLNR, where he also met with Academician Yuri Oganessian, and learned about the directions of scientific research of the Laboratory of Radiation Biology.